BabylonJS/OldDocumentationSite/content/snippets/utilities/Line2D.md

----
-PG_TITLE: A Line with Given Width
----

 # Draw a Line of Given Width

 Three versions of **Line2D** are given below followed by a suggestion for drawing a line in 3D.